translate/pootle/docs/server/fabric_deployment.rst

 Once you make all the necessary changes in the settings you are ready to run the Fabric commands.

-.. note:: For security reasons, please make sure you change the settings in order to not ressemble like the default ones.
+.. note:: For security, please make sure you change the ``db_password`` setting;
+   using the example one could make your server vulnerable to exploits.

 .. _fabric-deployment#bootstrap-environment: